-EU nationals and their family members starting in the 2019/20 academic year remain eligible for the same fees as home students and the same financial support.
+EU nationals starting in the 2020/21 academic year remain eligible for the same fees as home students and the same financial support.
 Financial support comes from Student Finance England, and covers undergraduate and postgraduate study for the duration of their course, providing they meet the residency requirement.

 For tuition fee loans

-EU nationals must have resided in the European Economic Area (EEA) or Switzerland for the three years prior to the start of their course.
+EU nationals starting in the 2020/21 academic year must have resided in the European Economic Area (EEA) or Switzerland for the three years prior to the start of their course.
 The purpose of that three year residency should not have been mainly for the purpose of receiving full time education.

 For maintenance loans

-EU nationals must have resided in the UK and Islands for the five years prior to the start of their course.
+EU nationals starting in the 2020/21 academic year must have resided in the UK and Islands for the five years prior to the start of their course.
 The purpose of that five year residency should not have been mainly for the purpose of receiving full time education.

 Previous graduates from social work qualifying programmes at Coventry University have had excellent career prospects in the caring professions, supported by our close links with local employer partners, who are actively involved in the design, delivery and assessment of the programme.
 There remain healthy employment rates in the local area for qualified local authority social workers, however previous graduates have also gone on to wider range of positions in the NHS and voluntary sector.